MGeurts/genealogy/resources/markdown/help.md

 ### i.
 Family chart

 This shows the compleet family chart, 3 generations deep.<br/>
-Click on a family member name to see that persons details.
+Click on a family member name to see that person's details.

 <img src="https://genealogy.kreaweb.be/img/help/genealogy-072.webp" class="rounded" alt="Family chart">